To clarify, developmental editing is sometimes called substantive editing, content editing or big-picture editing.

 - Incomplete development of character arcs

 - Inconsistent or inappropriate dialogue for a character

 - Factual errors

 As your editor, and fellow author, you can be assured that whilst all of my suggestions are made with the aim of enhancing your work, I will not try to alter your author’s voice.

-A Word document report which will contain a detailed chapter breakdown and an analysis of each character in addition to any broad grammatical or stylistic considerations.
+On completion of a developmental edit I will provide a Word document report which will contain a detailed chapter breakdown and an analysis of each character in addition to any broad stylistic considerations.
 I will also make comprehensive notes in the manuscript itself outlining what changes I feel you need to make to do your work justice.

 After reviewing a sample of your work, an exact fee can be agreed.
 Fees will generally be higher for non-fiction.

 Should you wish to contract me for multiple services, I am happy to negotiate a discount with you.